Rock Dog is Surprisingly in Tune

 - MPAA Rating: PG for action and language

 - Language: A British curse, a few implied swear words.

 - Sexuality/Nudity: The silhouettes of sheep are shown in a shower, one sheep only wears a towel, a character is poked in the rump, some provocative dancing.

 - Violence/Frightening Images: Mostly slapstick, though there is an intense boxing match, and the wolves do prepare to eat sheep before they are stopped.

 Drugs/Alcohol:Scattergood drinks champagne; a goat is implied to be high on marijuana.

 RECOMMENDED FOR: Families, young children, rock and roll fans, people who love movies about animals, cat enthusiasts.

 NOT RECOMMENDED FOR: Animation connoisseurs, people looking for an original story, viewers looking for something deeper.

-Rock Dog, directed by Ash Brannon, opens in theaters February 24, 2017.
+Rock Dog, directed by Ash Brannon, opened in theaters February 24, 2017; available for home viewing May 23, 2017.
 It runs 80 minutes and stars Luke Wilson, Eddie Izzard, J.K.
 Simmons, Kenan Thompson, and Mae Whitman.
 Watch the trailer for Rock Dog here.